 As stated in Section 3.4.2 and 3.5.2 of this Local Protocol, one outcome associated with a Tier 2 concern is mandatory Ahpra notification.
 Ahpra notification is based on having a reasonable belief that the student who is undertaking clinical training has an impairment that detrimentally affects their capacity to undertake the training and is therefore placing the public at significant risk of harm.
 Where a notification is made, the student will be informed in writing.
-A copy of this notification must be appended to the student's central University file in Student Business Services by the Fit for Professional Practice Office.
+A copy of this notification must be appended to the student's central University file in Student Business Services.